How do I know if I should apply?

 December 16: Funding decisions will have been made and the notification of grantees will begin.

-May I apply for both a Living Well in Omaha grant AND a Capacity Building grant?
+May I apply for both a Beloved Community grant AND a Capacity Building grant?

 No. Which one to apply for?
 This is totally the agency’s call.
-The Living Well grant application is meant to be simpler and a way for organizations to be introduced to the family, however there is less of an opportunity to share your agency’s story.
-While the Living Well has a cap to its request amount, you can apply for grants of any size in the Capacity Building application including amounts under $25,000.
+The Beloved Community grant application is meant to be simpler and a way for organizations to be introduced to the family, however there is less of an opportunity to share your agency’s story.
+While the Beloved Community has a cap to its request amount, you can apply for grants of any size in the Capacity Building application including amounts under $20,000.

 Will Weitz Family Foundation fund agencies that are located outside of Omaha, NE?